tweag/FawltyDeps/README.md

 #### Mapping by temporarily installing packages

-Your local Python environements might not always have all your project's dependencies installed.
+Your local Python environments might not always have all your project's dependencies installed.
 Assuming that you don’t want to go through the bother of installing packages manually, and you also don't want to rely on the inaccurate identity mapping as your fallback strategy, you can use the `--install-deps` option.
-This will `pip install` missing dependencies (from [PyPI](https://pypi.org/), by default) into a _temporary virtualenv_, and allow FawltyDeps to use this to come up with the correct mapping.
+This will automatically install missing dependencies (from [PyPI](https://pypi.org/), by default) into a _temporary virtualenv_, and allow FawltyDeps to use this to come up with the correct mapping.

 Since this is a potentially expensive strategy (e.g. downloading packages from PyPI), we have chosen to hide it behind the `--install-deps` command-line